 As a 2019 Pegasus Trust Scholar to the commercial litigation department of Rajah & Tann, Salmaan worked on a variety of corporate and partnership disputes involving breaches of trust and fiduciary duty, as well as knowing receipt and dishonest assistance.

-Prior to coming to the Bar Salmaan worked as a Tax Associate at PwC.
-He joined Chambers in 2018 upon successful completion of his pupillage, under the supervision of Toby Vanhegan, Justin Bates, Jonathan Manning, and Annette Cafferkey.
-During pupillage he gained exposure to the full spectrum of property law including possession proceedings and defences relating to public law, the Human Rights Act, the Equality Act and the Children Act; freehold covenants; leasehold disputes; disrepair claims; homelessness appeals; licensing; and injunctions.
+Prior to coming to the Bar, Salmaan worked at PwC providing tax advice to high-net-worth individuals.
+He joined Chambers in 2018 upon successful completion of his pupillage, under the supervision of Justin Bates, Jonathan Manning, Toby Vanhegan, and Annette Cafferkey.
+During pupillage he gained exposure to the full spectrum of property law including possession proceedings and the various defences to it; disrepair and dilapidation claims; freehold covenants and leasehold disputes; homelessness appeals; EPA prosecutions; licensing; and injunctions.
 He now regularly appears for landlords and tenants alike in all manner of proceedings.

-On a recent secondment to the property litigation team at Gowling WLG, Salmaan acted for a number of institutional investors in connection with their business tenancies under the Landlord and Tenant Act 1954, and with issues relating to insolvency.
+On a secondment to Gowling WLG, Salmaan acted for institutional investors in connection with their business tenancies and with issues relating to insolvency.
 He regularly advised on the interpretation and validity of notices: including statutory notices, notices for which there exist prescribed forms, and contractual notices such as those served pursuant to a break clause in a lease or CVA.

 Outside of work, Salmaan can be often be found on his allotment thinking up new ways of getting his chickens to lay more eggs.
-He has an interest in the history of art and previously worked at The National Gallery in London.
+He has an interest in the history of art and previously worked at The National Gallery.